-BADEN POWELL, Baden Henry (Baden Henry Powell).
-1841 — 2.1.1901.
-British Colonian Servant in India.
-Son of an Oxford Professor Rev. Baden Powell and Charlotte Pope, educated at St.Paul’s School.
+BADEN POWELL, Baden Henry (born Baden Henry Powell).
+23.8.1841 — 2.1.1901.
+British Civil Servant in India.
+Son of Rev. Baden Powell (mathematician, Oxford Professor) and Charlotte Pope (d.
+1844).
+His half brother was Robert B.-P., the founder of the scout organization.
+Educated at St.Paul’s School.
 Served in I.C.S. in the Pañjab 1861-89, mainly in Indian Forest Dept. and for some years as a Judge of Chief Court of the Pañjab.
-He helped to establish the Lahore University.
-Retired to England.
+He helped to establish the Lahore University and acted as its Vice-Chancellor.
+Retired to England in 1889.
 C.I.E.
 1883.
 M.A.
 1894 Oxford.
 Unmarried.
 He was an authority on Indian land tenures.

 Publications: Handbook of the Economic Products, and of the Manufactures and Arts of the Punjab.
 1–2.
 Roorkee 1868 & Lahore 1872; A Manual of jurisprudence for forest officers, being a treatise on the forest law.
 553 p.
 Calcutta 1882; A Manual of the land revenue systems and land tenures of British India.
 787 p.
 Calcutta 1882; Land Systems of British India.
 1-3.
 Oxford 1892; A short account of the land revenue and its administration in British India.
 260 p.
 Oxford 1894 ; and other works.

 – The Indian Village Community.
 456 p.
 L. 1896; Origin and Growth of Village Communities in India.
 155 p.
 L. 1899; “The Villages of Goa in early 16th century”, JRAS 1900, 261-291.